-Representing Pennsylvania Clients In All Types Of Partnership Disputes
+Representing Businesses In All Types Of Partnership Disputes

 A business may be thriving despite issues the partners may be having with each other.
 However, in some cases, the partnership issues become overwhelming and threaten the future success of the business.
 When this happens, it is time to enlist the assistance of an experienced partnership lawyer.

-At Hamilton Law Firm, P.C., our firm provides businesses of all sizes with tailored business law representation, and we have experience handling partnership disputes among other issues.
+At Hamilton Law Firm, attorney Ayesha Hamilton provides businesses of all sizes with tailored business law representation, and she has experience handling partnership disputes among other issues.

-If you suspect a partnership dispute could wreak havoc on your business, turn to the skilled attorneys at our firm for help.
-Call us at 800-742-1490 to get started.
+If you suspect a partnership dispute could wreak havoc on your business, turn to her firm for skilled help.
+Call her Princeton, New Jersey, office at 800-742-1490 to get started.

 - One partner controlling the books and not providing information